-The stories contained in A Look Back by Dick Cami speak of the golden age of the 1960’s and ‘70’s.
-He was born in the Bronx, grandson of an Italian immigrant chef, who worked for best restaurants in New York City.
+The stories in Dick Cami’s A Look-Back, speaks of the golden age of the 1960s and ‘’70s.
+He was born in the Bronx, grandson of an Italian immigrant chef, who worked for the best restaurants in New York City.
 Through his traditional Italian family, he developed a taste for love, food, and life.
 His musical interests came from his father, a renowned voice teacher, and his mother a gifted, classically opera soprano.
-Cami worked at a variety of jobs before a aptitude, opportunity and fate settled him in the restaurant business.
-After an initial stint as a record producer he was one of the founders of the original New York Peppermint Lounge, the first Rock & Roll nightclub and home of the Twist.
-Following that success, in December of 1961 he opened a second Peppermint Lounge in Miami Beach, FL.
+Cami worked at a variety of jobs before an aptitude, opportunity, and fate settled him in the restaurant business.
+After an initial stint as a record producer, he was one of the founders of the original New York Peppermint Lounge, the first Rock & Roll nightclub and home of the Twist.
+Following that success, in December 1961 he opened a second Peppermint Lounge in Miami Beach, FL.
 A short time later he opened Top of the Home, the fine dining rooftop restaurant with a partner, Chef Joe Ezbecki.
 There, in Hollywood, Florida, they hosted guests for 26 years.
-During that time, Cami also promoted concerts of classic rock and roll groups—legends like Tony Bennett, Englebert Humperdinck, Dean Martin, Julio Iglesias, and bouts between well-known boxers.
+During that time, Cami also promoted concerts of classic rock-and-roll groups—legends like Tony Bennett, Engelbert Humperdinck, Dean Martin, Julio Iglesias, and bouts between well-known boxers.
 Read about this and more within the pages of this book.